 * Market supportive of launch of dual-class shares - HKEX (adds comment)

 HONG KONG, Dec 15 (Reuters) - Hong Kong is set to allow controversial dual-class shares under rule changes to be proposed by the city's stock exchange as it raises the stakes in its battle against New York for blockbuster Chinese initial public offerings (IPOs).

 Hong Kong Exchanges and Clearing (HKEX), the city's exchange operator, said on Friday it had begun drafting specific rule changes that will be put up for a formal public consultation in the first three months of 2018.

-But they have also come in for criticism from corporate governance activists, who have warned of its potential abuse by company insiders.
+But they have also come in for criticism from corporate governance advocates, who have warned of its potential abuse by company insiders.

-These include Xiaomi, which on Friday heard bank pitches for a role in an IPO expected to value the smartphone maker at at least $50 billion.
+These include Xiaomi, which on Friday was due to hear bank pitches for a role in an IPO expected to value the smartphone maker at least $50 billion.

-Just 3 per cent of Hong Kong listings in the past decade, by market value, have been so-called "new economy" companies, compared with 47 per cent for the New York Stock Exchange, according to the June discussion paper produced by the HKEX.
+Just 3 per cent of Hong Kong listings in the past decade, by market value, have been so-called "new economy" companies, compared with 47 per cent for the New York Stock Exchange, according to the HKEX's June discussion paper.

 Other stock exchanges, including London and Singapore, are also weighing allowing dual-class shares.